saedMuhamed/nested-comment-system/README.md

-# Nested comment sy in prisma
+# Nested comment Sys in prisma

 ### this is how advanced comments work in modern apps